beProsto/how-to-rob-a-gas-station-2072-electric-boogaloo/README.md

 # How To Rob A Gas Station 2072 - Electric Boogaloo

-POtO Software's [How To Rob A Gas Station](https://poto-software.itch.io/how-to-rob-a-gas-station) game's fangame, but written in pure `C` with `WebAssembly`.
+POtO Software's [How To Rob A Gas Station](https://poto-software.itch.io/how-to-rob-a-gas-station) game's fangame, written in pure `C` with `WebAssembly`.

 Check out POtO Software on [https://potosoftware.github.io/](https://potosoftware.github.io/)!
 Play their games on [https://poto-software.itch.io/](https://poto-software.itch.io/)!